FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    * - XSECNAME(I)
      - **c**
      - **Alpha Numeric**
-     - Cross section name (less than 15 characters, not case sensitive).
+     - Cross-section name (less than 15 characters, not case sensitive).

        This name is for cross-section ID purposes only and it is not used by the model.